rajch/LBCC-book/interlude-bnf.md

 <character>        ::= ? every character other than double-quote or newline ?
 ```

 Note the `? every character other than double-quote or newline ?` in the production of `<character>`?
-This, again, is not a part of pure BNF, but a conevenience that we are adapting from one of the extended dialects.
+This, again, is not a part of pure BNF, but a convenience that we are adapting from one of the extended dialects.
 This saves me from writing every possible character in double quotes, separated by pipes.
 So, ? means don't treat the enclosed as pure BNF; instead, read and understand it as English.

 Again, if you check our code in [Chapter 3](chapter3.md), you will see that the BNF maps very well.